firstbatchxyz/dria-blog/docs/cookbook/eval.md

 - Chunking strategy

 Synthetic baseline data can help you evaluate your RAG system's performance across these parameters.
-For instance, you can try different embedding models and evaluate their impact on the system's performance.

 This guide demonstrates how to evaluate RAG systems using synthetic data, providing a practical approach to testing and improving your implementation.